THE STUDY VISA PROCESS

 4. Visa Application Processing Time

-The estimated time for processing the visa application is 3-4 weeks from the date of submission.
+The estimated time for processing the visa application is 8 weeks from the date of submission.
 The application can be submitted either online or a paper application.
+Visa processing time can vary by country.

 5. Visa Application Processing Fee